Guide

 Terminal Layout

 The terminal uses a three-column layout at full width — a left sidebar, a wide main content area, and a right panel.
-By default it loads in split layout mode: the main area is divided into a left column (chart, FX table, heatmap) and a right column (risk, rates, COT, sessions, news).
+By default it loads in split layout mode: the main area is divided into a left column (chart, FX table, heatmap) and a right column (risk, rates, COT, sessions).
 Understanding the structure helps you navigate quickly:

 Split Layout

-The main content area is split into two scrollable columns by default — the chart, FX table, and heatmap on the left; cross-asset, risk, rates, COT, sessions, news, and signals on the right.
+The main content area is split into two scrollable columns by default — the chart, FX table, and heatmap on the left; cross-asset, risk, rates, COT, sessions, and signals on the right.
 This is the recommended view on desktop as it keeps the chart visible while scrolling through data panels on the right.
 The split ratio is adjustable: drag the vertical divider bar between the two columns left or right to resize.
 Your preferred split width is saved automatically.

 To toggle split mode on or off, click the split icon button in the top-right corner of the Price Chart panel header — next to the panel subtitle.
 When split layout is active, the button is highlighted in blue.
 Clicking it again collapses back to a single full-width scroll.
 Split layout is disabled automatically on mobile viewports.